Why Some Believe in Christ and Others Do Not Believe

 These things Jesus spoke, and He went away and hid Himself from them.
 John 12:36b (NASB)

 Immediately we are told that after Jesus had just finished speaking to the crowd, He hid Himself.
 The day was still Monday, March 28, A.D.
-33. The events that are described in this study must have occurred late in the day.
-For on this day, Jesus had already cursed a fig tree, cleansed the temple, presented the gospel to some Gentiles, and foretold His death on the cross.
+33. The events that are described in this study must have occurred late in the day because Jesus had already cursed a fig tree, cleansed the temple, presented the gospel to some Gentiles, and foretold His death on the cross all on this day.

 We are not told why Jesus hid Himself from the crowd, yet the Holy Spirit found it to be important to tell us.
 It may be that the events of the day had been fatiguing; but most likely, Jesus needed to avoid the crowd and get some rest.
 Verses 44-50 tell us that Jesus spoke later to a group of people about how to have eternal life.
 That means Jesus hid from the people only briefly.